dbadrak/adelphi-dolphins/README.md

 # adelphi-dolphins
-Details about the Adelphi Dolphins Swim TEam
+Details about the Adelphi Dolphins Swim Team